-- 1. The required Los Angeles County qualifying run (described in Rule Two Paragraph 2) must begin between January 1, 2018, and midnight of December 31, 2018. - 2.
-A motion picture first theatrically exhibited inside the U.S. prior to the Los Angeles County qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening, or takes place in a commercial motion picture theater after January 1, 2017.
+- 1. The required Los Angeles County qualifying run (described in Rule Two Paragraph 2) must begin between January 1, 2019, and midnight of December 31, 2019. - 2.
+A motion picture first theatrically exhibited inside the U.S. prior to the Los Angeles County theatrical qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening, or takes place in a commercial motion picture theater after January 1, 2018.
 No nontheatrical public exhibition or distribution may occur prior to the first day of the Los Angeles County qualifying run. - 3.
-A motion picture first theatrically exhibited outside the U.S. prior to the Los Angeles County qualifying run shall be eligible for submission, provided the prior exhibition takes place in a commercial motion picture theater after January 1, 2017.
+A motion picture first theatrically exhibited outside the U.S. prior to the Los Angeles County theatrical qualifying run shall be eligible for submission, provided the prior exhibition takes place in a commercial motion picture theater after January 1, 2018.
 After the start of its initial theatrical engagement, a picture may be exhibited on television and other nontheatrical media, provided those exhibitions occur outside the U.S. Inside the U.S., no nontheatrical public exhibition or distribution may occur prior to the first day of the Los Angeles County qualifying run. - 4.
-Each picture may have only one Los Angeles County qualifying run.
+Each picture may have only one Los Angeles County theatrical qualifying run.
 The earliest theatrical exhibition that meets such definition shall be designated the picture's qualifying run. - 5.
 The Oscars Submission Form (General Entry) and the film's full screen credits may be submitted to the Academy prior to the Los Angeles County qualifying run, but not later than 60 days after such opening.
-However, all Oscars Submission Forms General Entry and accompanying full screen credits must be submitted to the Academy by Thursday, November 15, 2018. - 6.
-If the film's Los Angeles County run occurs after December 1, 2018, the name of the qualifying theater and the dates and screening times of the run must be submitted to the Academy by 5 p.m.
-PT on Friday, December 14, 2018. - 7.
-Friday, December 14, 2018, is the last day to withdraw a film from Academy Awards consideration.
+However, all Oscars Submission Forms (General Entry) and accompanying full screen credits must be submitted to the Academy by Friday, November 15, 2019. - 6.
+If the film's Los Angeles County run occurs after December 1, 2019, the name of the qualifying theater and the dates and screening times of the run must be submitted to the Academy by 5 p.m.
+PT on Friday, December 6, 2019. - 7.
+Friday, December 13, 2019, is the last day to withdraw a film from Academy Awards consideration.

-8. Exceptions to the above eligibility periods and submission deadlines appear in the Special Rules for the Animated Feature Film award (see Rule Seven), the Documentary awards (see Rule Eleven), the Foreign Language Film award (see Rule Thirteen), and the Short Film awards (see Rule Nineteen).
+8. Exceptions to the above eligibility periods and submission deadlines appear in the Special Rules for the Animated Feature Film award (see Rule Seven), the Documentary awards (see Rule Eleven), the International Feature Film award (see Rule Thirteen), and the Short Film awards (see Rule Nineteen).